gvalkov/python-module-launcher/README.rst

 Python module launcher
 ----------------------

-*python-module-launcher* was a failed experiment in improving the startup performance of python programs.
-It was concerned with two
+This module tries to improve the start-up time of Python scripts.
+It does so by doing two things:

-things:
+ - Eliminating the time it takes to spawn a new Python process.

- - eliminate interpreter startup times
+ - Loading modules ahead of time.

- - reduce module import times
+Eliminating interpreter start-up time is done by maintaining a pool of Python processes.
+Reducing module load times is done by importing modules immediately after a worker is spawned.
+Python is smart about not re-importing modules that are already in ``sys.modules``.

-Eliminating startup times is achieved by maintaining a pool of worker processes.
-Reducing module load times is achieved by importing modules immediately after a worker is spawned (python does not import modules that are already in ``sys.modules``).
+I ended up writing this module because of a few small Qt programs that weren't launching as fast as I would like them too.
+The results were a ~100ms reduction in startup time, which can be attributed to PySide being a hefty package to import.

-I ended up trying this approach because of a few small Qt dialogs that weren't launching as fast as I would like them too.
-The results were an 100ms reduction in startup time (PySide is a hefty package to import).
-At that point I abandoned this project (there are a lot of unresolved issues such as handling return codes and proper shutdown)
+There are plenty of bugs and todos left - handling return code and proper process shutdown seem to be on top of the list.

 Usage
 =====